-The MAST Discovery Portal is the primary web interface for discovering, visualizing, assessing, and retrieving calibrated data products from the JWST calibration pipeline, as well as calibration and engineering data products and services.
+The MAST Discovery Portal is the primary web interface for discovering, visualizing, assessing, and retrieving calibrated data products from the JWST calibration pipeline.
+The portal also serves the associated calibration guide-star, and engineering data products.

 Accessing JWST data

 There are a variety of ways for researchers to access JWST data of interest, including the MAST Discovery Portal (hereafter, Portal) which is the primary web interface for discovering, visualizing, assessing, and retrieving archived data.
-The portal also provides access to ancillary and engineering data related to the observations, and data quality summaries that enable users to assess any anomalies during the observations, the achieved exposure depth, and the calibration processing.
+The portal also provides access to ancillary and engineering data related to the observations.
 Users may evaluate contemporaneous calibration reference data that were used to remove the instrumental signature from the science data products.
 They may also discover data through a programmatic (software-based) interface such as the MAST Applications Programming Interface (API), and through various community tools.
-Users may elect to be notified as data from new JWST observations become available through MAST.
+The Portal also provides a subscription service that allow users to be notified as data from new JWST observations become available through MAST.

 Data product types

 The JWST Data Management System (DMS) produces many products for each JWST observation, including the science files produced by the data reduction pipeline.
 The exact type and number of products depends upon the instrument, its configuration, and operating mode.
-Consult the Understanding Data Files article for a detailed description of each science product and the concomitant data.
-Most of the science data files are images or tables in FITS format (Pence, et al. 2010), while others are in structured or unstructured ASCII format.
-Table 1 contains a short summary of the data product types that may be included with each dataset.
-Table 1 below summarizes the semantic content of the various data products, including some that are produced outside the science data reduction pipeline.
+Consult the Data Products article for a detailed description of each science product and the concomitant data.
+Most of the science data files are images or tables in FITS format (Pence, et al. 2010), while others are in structured or unstructured ASCII.
+Table 1 contains a short summary of the data product types that may be included with each data set along with the semantic content of the various data products, including some that are produced outside the science data reduction pipeline.

 Table 1.
-Summary of data product types that may be included with each dataset
+Summary of data product types that may be included with each JWST observation

 |Science data||FITS MEF images||Science data products for imaging, spectroscopy, coronagraphy, and (early stages of) time-series observations.
 The image extensions contain multi-dimensional science pixel arrays, concomitant data quality flags, and variance arrays.|